OHDSI/Achilles/README.md

 1. Make sure you have your data in the OMOP CDM v5.x format (https://github.com/OHDSI/CommonDataModel).

 2. Make sure that you have Java installed.
-If you don't have Java already intalled on your computed (on most computers it already is installed), go to [java.com](http://java.com) to get the latest version.
+If you don't have Java already installed on your computer (on most computers it already is installed), go to [java.com](http://java.com) to get the latest version.
 (If you have trouble building with rJava below, be sure on Windows that your Path variable includes the path to jvm.dll:

 ```Windows Button and R --> type "sysdm.cpl" --> Advanced tab --> Environmental Variables button --> Edit PATH variable, and then add to the end your Java Path (e.g. ';C:/Program Files/Java/jre/bin/server')```